USNS Victoria: Korean War

 On 24 August 1950 Ethiopia Victory was removed from the Reserve Fleet and serviced to return her to active duty for the Korean War.
-SS Ethiopia Victory served as merchant marine ship, by the American President Lines, supplying goods for the Korean War.
+Ethiopia Victory served as merchant marine ship, by the American President Lines, supplying goods for the Korean War.
 About 75 percent of the personnel taking to Korea for the Korean War came by the merchant marine ships.
 Her next chartered operator was the Marine Navigation Company.
 On 4 September 1952 she was put in a Reserve Fleet at Olympia, Washington.
 On 26 March 1953 she was put back in operation with the Olympic Steamship Company.
 With the war over, on 6 October 1953 she was put in Hudson River Reserve Fleet.
 On 6 February 1957, she was reactivated and chartered by American Export Lines.
 On 25 September 1957, she was returned to the Hudson River Reserve Fleet.